Where Things Go and Why It Matters

 | Mobile view | Desktop layout scaled down to fit a phone screen.
 Text becomes illegible, charts become decorative blurs. | Single-column layout with one card per row.
 Fewer metrics at readable size.
 Tap to expand for detail. |

-A practical test for density: if you removed all the data from the dashboard and showed someone just the layout (empty cards, empty chart frames, headings and labels), could they tell you what the dashboard is about and where to find specific information?
+A practical test for density: if you removed all the data from the dashboard and showed someone just the empty layout (cards, chart frames, headings, labels), could they tell you what the dashboard is about and where to find specific information?
 If the skeleton communicates structure, the density is working.
 If the skeleton looks like an undifferentiated grid, the layout needs more visual separation and clearer grouping.

 Responsive Considerations